corda/corda/docs/source/key-concepts-transactions.rst

 * Commands
 * Attachments
-* Timestamps
+* Time-Window

-For example, a transaction where Alice pays off £5 of an IOU with Bob using a £5 cash payment, supported by two attachments and a timestamp, may look as follows:
+For example, a transaction where Alice pays off £5 of an IOU with Bob using a £5 cash payment, supported by two attachments and a time-window, may look as follows:

 .. image:: resources/full-tx.png
    :scale: 25%